10 Most Valuable Franklin Half Dollars

 1. 1963 Full Bell Line – $85,188

-So, it is the last year of issue.
-That is why it has a special place in numismatic history.
-Many collectors seek to complete their sets with a high-grade specimen from this year, increasing demand and 1963 Ben Franklin half dollar value sums.
+That is why it is rather popular in numismatics.
+Many collectors want to complete their sets with a high-grade specimen from this year.
+This, in turn, increases demand and 1963 Ben Franklin half dollar value sums.

 • Minted in Philadelphia, this coin lacks a mintmark.

-• Full Bell Line (FBL) status increases its value, as it signifies a fully struck Liberty Bell with clear horizontal lines.
+• Full Bell Line (FBL) status increases its value.

 2. 1958 Full Bell Line – $129,250